 - Collect ingredients: Put aside salt, a bowl of water, cooked rice, nori sheets, and the tuna mayo.

 - Add tuna mayo: Put rice In a small bowl and make a small dent in the center, then add 1 or 2 teaspoons of tuna mayo.

 - Water and salt on your hands: Wet both hands with water, put some salt (2 fingertips of salt) on your palm and rub between your hands.

-- Shape rice: Place the rice on your hand, hold with both hands, form a triangle shape (or round shape) by pressing gently with your both palms and fingers while rolling it several times.
+- Shape rice: Place the rice on your hand, hold it with both hands frm a triangle shape (or round shape) by pressing gently with both your palms and fingers while rolling it several times.

 - Wrap: Wrap it with nori sheet.